vglinka/nolog/README.md

 You can enable more output filtering features in `cargo.toml`:

  - [Logonly](#logonly-display-messages-only-from-a-selected-section-of-code).
 Display messages only from a selected section of code.
+Useful with `trace` level.
 - [Logcatch](#logcatch-smart-logging).
 Smart logging.
 Hide all messages, show the previous `Х` messages if an `error` or `crit` level message was triggered.
+Allows you to understand what preceded the error.
 - [Logmod](#logmod-filtering-by-module-path).
 Filtering by module path.
+Receive messages only from the module you are currently working on.

 **Cargo.toml**